RLabNYC/RLab_FaceTracking_RenameScripts/README.md

 Make sure you have the correct CSV file
 PIP is Python’s Package Manager and is included in the installer, but sometimes needs to upgraded.

+#Installing pip

+Installing with get-pip.py
+To install pip, securely 1 download get-pip.py by following this link: get-pip.py.
+Alternatively, use curl:

+curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+Then run the following command in the folder where you have downloaded get-pip.py:

+python get-pip.py